alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

 When Object N data Int A is 0, refer graph from Object N is traverse to set Int B 0 for all Object in graph.
 Refer graph is traverse again to add Int B by 1 for refer by Object in graph.
-Refer graph is traverse again to free all Object that has Int A and Int B not equal.
+Refer graph is traverse again to free all Object that has Int A and Int B equal.

 Allocate Memory consist of Terra Op.